freerange/site/soups/show-and-tell/show-and-tell-28.snip.markdown

 The idea of the product is that Business Analysts and other interested parties can use an on-line user interface to discuss features published from the git repo.
 Other current or planned functionality: visualising the results of running the features and viewing videos of browser interactions generated from the features.

-It costs US$10 per user per month for an in-house installation and it sounds as if they've already got a bunch of these.
+It [costs US$10 per user per month for an in-house installation][cucumber-pro-eap] and it sounds as if they've already got a bunch of these.
 They reckon there's currently just about enough functionality for enthusiastic people to pay and they plan to add more functionality over time to attract a wider group of users.

 [Cucumber]: https://cucumber.io
 [Aslak Hellesøy]: http://aslakhellesoy.com/